 Cauliflower is my new favourite veg.
 Roasting it makes it tender and chewy.
 Add seasonings such as celery salt, garlic powder and sage to boost the savouryness and it’s a great replacement for chicken.
-I’m not saying it’s the new Quorn or anything, and obviously you aren’t gonna fool anyone that it IS chicken, but it’s surprising how satisfying it is if a bit of effort is put into the seasoning.
+I’m not saying it’s the new Quorn or anything, and obviously you aren’t gonna fool anyone that it IS chicken, but it’s surprising how satisfying it is if you put a bit of effort into the seasoning.

 Head of caulflower

 1 tin of peeled plum tomatoes

 1 / 2 onions